Drawing a Tiger: Step 1

 INTRODUCING COLOR: The fourth step in this drawing was to introduce color.
 Orange was applied first as it is one of the basic colors of the tiger and it also provided a suitable mid-tone.
 You can see that the color of the image is starting to build up but there is trade-off in definition and contrast.

 TECHNIQUE: Difficulties emerge when you start to blend colors in an artwork because the blending of colors tends to lighten the dark tones and darken the light tones.
 The overall effect of this is that you start to lose the contrasts that give the work its impact.
 This is a common occurrence in many artworks.
-Therefore, it is important not become discouraged if you lose some definition or contrast at certain stages - it is part of the normal process and it can be restored later.
+Therefore, it is important not become discouraged if you lose some definition or contrast at certain stages - it is part of the normal process in drawing and it can be restored later.

 Drawing a Tiger: Step 5